 One scholarship of \$500 will be awarded to an incoming, first-year student with no previous post-secondary experience.
-To be eligible students must apply, be an Alberta resident, have an average of 80% or higher on grade 12 entrance marks and have financial need resident, have an average of 80% or higher on grade 12 entrance marks and have financial need.
+To be eligible students must apply, be an Alberta resident, have an average of 80% or higher on grade 12 entrance marks and have financial need.